davidacm/weather_project/readme.md

 3. The app should run, if you're in a local environment, you can access to the endpoint, for example:

 http://localhost:8080/weather?city=bogota&country=co

+## How to run locally?

+1. Install python, this was tried with python 3.11.
+2. Open the console, and Create a virtual environment: "python -m venv {your_folder}"
+3. Go to the new environment and run: Scripts/activate
+4. Go to the folder of this project and install the modules: "pip install -r r_dev.txt"
+5. set the environment variables in the ".env" file.
+See the "example.env" file.
+6. run "python run.py"

+### (Optional) running with flask.

+this was added to be executed in pythonanywhere, seems that pythonanywhere sopports wsgi based frameworks only and have templates for flask.

+Do the previous steps, except the last step.
+Do the following instead:
+1. "pip install flask".
+Flask is not included in the requirement files.
+2. "python run_flask.py"

 ## endpoints